Asset Purchase Programs and the Exchange Rate

 APP announcements and Dollar Indices

 Abstract: In this paper, I evaluate the impact of COVID-era asset purchase programs (APPs) on the dollar exchange rate in both emerging markets (EMs) and ex-US advanced economies (AEs).
-In an event study analysis that includes APP announcements for 23 EMs and seven AEs, I find that APPs appreciated the exchange rate in EMs after controlling for the policy actions of the Federal Reserve (Fed), including the Fed SWAP lines, the policy actions of other AEs, and the policy actions of the implementing country itself.
-While controlling for SWAP lines turns this appreciation statistically insignificant for AEs, the appreciation remains significant in EMs.
-These results are robust to extensive robustness checks, including evidence from CIP deviations and options markets.
-I interpret the results through the lens of long-run UIP deviations driven by sovereign credit risk, showing that asset purchase surprises do not necessarily decrease the underlying risk-free rate in EMs.
-These results suggest that APPs can help EMs stabilize exchange rates during episodes of distress without necessarily intervening in the foreign exchange market.
+In an event study analysis that includes APP announcements for 23 EMs and seven AEs, I find that APPs appreciated the exchange rate in EMs after controlling for the policy actions of the Federal Reserve (Fed), including the Fed swap lines, the policy actions of other AEs, and the simultaneous policy actions of the implementing country itself.
+I interpret the results through the lens of long-run uncovered interest rate parity deviations driven by sovereign credit risk, showing that asset purchase surprises lower the promised yield but do not necessarily decrease the underlying risk-free rate in EMs.
+These results suggest that APPs might help EMs stabilize exchange rates during episodes of distress without necessarily intervening in the foreign exchange market.

-with Alessandro Rebucci and Giorgio Valente (draft is coming soon)
+with Alessandro Rebucci and Giorgio Valente.

 Non-academic publications